Phelicine/k24/README.md

 - 👋 Hi, I’m @Phelicine
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Computer Science for cyber security
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...on instagram @ _wereyet